View

 Views are one of the most basic user actions, and are used to track impressions and product views.
 Views occur whenever a customer navigates to a page, such as through the product listing page, search results, or a product detail page.

-View on a product (FHR and XO)
+(FHR and XO)

 We differentiate between views and impressions:

-View: Occurs when a user explicitly navigates to a page; for example, landing on a PDP triggers a view event
+View: Occurs when a user explicitly navigates to a page; for example, landing on a triggers a view event

-Impression: Occurs when a user is passively exposed to a product; for example, a product appears on a PLP during navigation or search
+Impression: Occurs when a user is passively exposed to a product; for example, a product appears on a during navigation or search

 Example: